closeio/tasktiger/README.rst

   TaskTiger supports JSON-style logging via structlog, allowing more flexibility for tools to analyze the log.
-For example, you can use TaskTiger together with logstash, Elasticsearch and kibana.
+For example, you can use TaskTiger together with Logstash, Elasticsearch, and Kibana.

 - Reliability